 Back in Basel since 2013 I first worked as a postdoc fellow both at the University of Basel’s Media Studies (Ute Holl) and at the University of Applied Sciences and Arts Northwestern Switzerland, Academy of Art and Design, Institute Experimental Design and Media Cultures (IXDM).
 Since 2014 I work fulltime at the IXDM as a senior researcher and lecturer.

 My current research interest is focused on how experimental design and media cultures in the past and now are entangled with discourses and practices from research fields and topics as diverse as cybernetics, system thinking, ecology, computation, design, art, psychedelics, counterculture, gaia, cognition, agency, complexity, self-organization or anthropocene.

 Based on critical media studies, history of media, history of science, science and technology studies, anthropology/ethnography, feminist theory and the growing literature in artistic research, research creation and design research, I am aiming at practice generated moments of synthesis where practice-based research, design research and artistic practice melts with theoretical thinking and theory-based analysis.
 I would like to enable, moderate, design situations that create meaningful surplus value in as many contexts as I am able to.

-Research areas: Data aesthetics, design and electromagnetic waves, neuro and bio media, statistics and signals, waves and epistemology, media archaeology, history of media technology, history of science, speculative and critical design research, sonification.
+Research areas: Inquiring ecologies of design, media and knowledge production, creative/experimental approaches to modelling/simulation (analog and digital), design and electromagnetic waves, aesthetics of data, neuro and bio media, history of cybernetics, statistics and signals, waves and epistemology, media archaeology, history of media technology, history of science, speculative and critical design research, sonification.